stav/sirem/docs/FILTERING_GUIDE.md

 - Does NOT have the "Cannot-Help" tag in the "Other" category
 - Does NOT have status "Brandon"
 - Does NOT have status "Not-eligible"
+- Does NOT have status "Already-enrolled"
 - Does NOT have any actions within the last 7 days (based on action display date)

-**Use Case**: Perfect for identifying Medicare contacts who are eligible for follow-up calls, excluding those who are already ready, can't be helped, assigned to Brandon, not eligible, or were recently contacted.
+**Use Case**: Perfect for identifying Medicare contacts who are eligible for follow-up calls, excluding those who are already ready, can't be helped, assigned to Brandon, not eligible, already enrolled, or were recently contacted.

 **Example**: